 After graduating from high school, Suzanne moved to Oregon with friends and fell in love with the state.
 She put herself through college, first at Lane Community College and then at the University of Oregon, graduating with a Bachelor of Arts in Journalism.
 Following college, she went on to law school at the University of Oregon and earned her J.D. degree.

+Suzanne has dedicated her entire career to working for accountability, fairness, and the creation of opportunities for middle class families.
 During college, Suzanne worked as a legal assistant at Lane County Legal Aid in Eugene.
 It was there that she discovered her interest in and passion for consumer rights.

-Suzanne met her husband Michael while living in Washington, D.C., and in 1986, they moved to Washington County.
+After graduating, she worked as a consumer protection attorney for the Federal Trade Commission in Washington, D.C.
+She was assigned to the Credit Practices Division, where she worked to protect consumers from predatory or discriminatory lending practices.
+Suzanne met her husband Michael in Washington, D.C., and in 1986, they moved to Washington County.
 In Oregon, she entered private law practice, where she specialized in representing small businesses.

 After several years of practicing law, Suzanne took a career break to raise her children.
 She became active in the community, volunteering for education, arts, and civic organizations like the Classroom Law Project, Beaverton Education Foundation, and several theaters.
 Her school advocacy work is what first took her to the Oregon State Capitol, attending rallies in support of education and leading her to a decision to serve in public office.